 Before deploying external recruitment techniques, however, it’s important that you do your homework into who your candidate is, where they’re searching for jobs, and what they’re looking for.
 Be sure to tailor any external sources of recruitment to a well thought out strategy to ensure that you’re not inundated with hundreds of unqualified candidates.
 Depending on the strategy, external recruitment can be a time consuming and expensive endeavor, so you want to make sure your investment will yield positive results.

-6 types of external recruitment sources
+Examples of external sources of recruitment

 You’re likely already familiar with many external recruitment sources – these are some of the most common techniques recruiters use to find candidates.
 To get you thinking, here’s a list of some of the most common external sources in use today.

 - Online job boards.
 Self-explanatory.
-Think of websites like Indeed.com, or any other page that lists job posting.
+Think of websites like com or any other page that lists job posting.
 These can either be free or paid, targeted or broad.
 Find out where your ideal candidates typically search for jobs and get your ads posted.

 - Applicant Tracking Systems (ATS) or other recruitment software.
 Take a deep dive into the candidate pools you’ve collected from previous search efforts to see if there are any qualified applicants you can reach out to.
-Use an ATS like Recruitee to search for specific parameters to narrow down your efforts.
+Use an ATS like Recruiteeto search for specific parameters to narrow down your efforts.

 - Educational institutions.
 Makes connections with universities, colleges, and trade schools and invite new graduates into your company for internship positions.
 These are great future high performers that you can scoop up early in their careers.

 - Former employees.
 Don’t be afraid of rebound or boomerang employees.
-In today’s job market, it’s very common for people to jump from company to company in order to progress through their career.
+In today’s job market, it’s very common for people to jump from company to company to progress through their career.
 If you have a vacancy that might appeal to a former colleague, reach out to them to see if they’re ready to make a comeback.

 - Social media.
 LinkedIn is a no-brainer for recruiters.
-Search for candidates based on job title, skill set, and location to find high potential candidates, and reach out to them via InMail.
+Search for candidates based on job title, skill set, and location to find high potential candidates and reach out to them via InMail.
 Don’t be afraid to search Twitter and Facebook for industry-relevant pages and groups that you can reach out to as well.

 As mentioned earlier in this article, no one source of recruitment will be the solution to all of your problems.
 Instead, take some time to strategically plan your recruitment process, know your candidate and deploy the sources that will yield the best bang for your effort and buck.